-English 462A offers pertinent upper-level credits to students taking an English Major and to those in the Honours program; it offers 3 upper-level Literature credits for the Arts requirement; and it also offers a good choice (as an elective) for senior students in other programmes and faculties.
-Teachers updating their qualifications will also find the course, which emphasizes literary analysis, interdisciplinarity, and contextual readings, of use.
+This online English 462A emphasizes full-on literary analysis and models the academic paper production process.
+Ideally, you will work towards producing something you could present at one of the many undergraduate conferences (or submit to an undergrad journal like The Garden Statuary).
+English 462A offers upper-level credits to students taking an English Major and to those in the Honours program; it offers 3 upper-level Literature credits for the Arts requirement; and it also offers a good choice (as an elective) for senior students in other programmes and faculties.
+Teachers updating their qualifications will also find the course of real use.

 Students must have completed 6 credits of first-year English courses or the equivalent, and have achieved third-year standing to enroll in this course.
 Please note this is a 4th year course and is designed and graded as such.

 Structure of the Course